K3S Installation

 - k3s-agent: consolidating all kuberentes worker processes (Kubelet and kube-proxy).

-Control-plane node will be configured so no load is deployed in it.
+Control-plane nodes will be configured so no load is deployed in it.

 -